-Where does the paper go when you’ve shredded it?
+Where does the paper go once Russell Richardson have shredded it?

-At Russell Richardson our shredded paper is transported just 17 or 34 miles from our Sheffield shredding plant to mills where it’s recycled into hygiene products.
+At Russell Richardson, we transport our shredded paper to paper mills less than 35 miles from our Sheffield shredding plant.
+There, the paper is recycled into hygiene products.

 What is the recycled paper used for?

 Once recycled, our shredded paper makes hygiene products such as:

 To find out more about the recycled paper products your shredded waste could help to make, click here.

 Is there any type of paper you can shred but not recycle?

 We can shred any paper that contains confidential information or branding.
 However, if it’s coated and unable to be recycled into paper products, we send it to a waste-to-energy plant.

 You can find out more about what’s classed as confidential waste and how you should dispose of it here.

 Will I get proof that you’ve recycled my shredded paper?